dbrll/ll-34/README.md

 ## Logic Analyzer (Ctrl-L)

 Troubleshooting ll-34 during its development turned out to be so similar to troubleshooting the real hardware that an internal logic analyzer was implemented to trace the signals and probe the datapath.
 This proved instrumental in tracking down subtle ROM and timing bugs in the virtual CPU.
-It can also be used as a reference to troubleshoot the real hardware.
+It can also be used as a reference to troubleshoot the real hardware, just like the working hardware helped to develop the emulator.

 The logic analyzer allows the probing of 102 points on major CPU signals, mapped to physical chip pins (KD1:Exx:pin notation matching the DEC schematics K1-5 through K2-9).
 Logical aliases (MPC, ALU_OUT, IR, PSW…) are provided for convenience.